kokkos/pykokkos/docs/ndarrays.rst

 N-dimensional Arrays
 ====================

-Two common types of arguments given to workunits (:doc:`work-units`) are those of primitive types and n-dimensional arrays.
+Two common types of arguments given to workunits (:doc:`workunits`) are those of primitive types and n-dimensional arrays.
 PyKokkos nicely interoperates with ``numpy`` and ``cupy`` arrays, as well as introduces its own abstraction (``View``) used mostly for research